nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 01.md

 Must attack with all of vengeance.
 Come on.
 You hit.
 I hit.
 Hey.

 And I would like to point out that you hit because you had a runic weapon.
-Thanks, Sameer, because you had courageous hands up.
-Thanks, Alwar, and because he was because he was well, I mean, he wasn't he wasn't frightened.
+Thanks, Simear, because you had courageous hands up.
+Thanks, Alwor, and because he was because he was well, I mean, he wasn't he wasn't frightened.
 Oh, and that's just a normal hit.
 Yeah.

 That's a normal hit.
 Alright.
 And you basically you swing your and just just for everybody's reference, he's got a large sized axe.
 So he doesn't he's got a he's got a great ax that is the size of his entire body that he's swinging around.
 And he he winds up, does a perfect does a perfect swing.